singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     1.11--h6270b1f_0:sha256:141120f19f849b79e05ae2fac981383988445c373b8b5db7f3dd221179af382b

-or to ask for a dryrun, meaning we check for updates but don't perform them.
+or to ask for a dry run, meaning we check for updates but don't perform them.

 .. code-block:: console

-    $ shpc update quay.io/biocontainers/samtools --dryrun
+    $ shpc update quay.io/biocontainers/samtools --dry-run

 If you want to look for a specific string or pattern in the tags, just add ``--filter``

 .. code-block:: console

-    $ shpc update redis --dryrun --filter alpine
+    $ shpc update redis --dry-run --filter alpine

 Since no tags are deleted, this will add the latest set found with the term "alpine."
 You can also use this strategy to add a specific tag: